Troubleshooting checklist for VMware Converter (1016330)

 - Check firewall settings.

-- Make sure the Converter agent is installed on the source machine.
+- Ensure the Converter agent is installed on the source machine.

 - Verify network adapter settings for speed and duplex.